 Number of institutions, journalists, media professions trained for capacity enhancement.

 Number of multi-stakeholder driven events as regards media that are organized.

+Content production and sharing on the internet

+Promoting media and information literacy, including for social media, in all countries and amongst all audiences, especially youth.

 Baseline: The current context against which progress could measured may be characterised by: fragmented conceptualisations of media, inconsistent policy frameworks, and insufficient engagement with pluralism as measured across all platforms.